 Issues with the jaw can be linked to problems such as mouth breathing, improper swallow, overactive lip and cheek muscles and more.
-Our BC and Alberta orthodontists discuss how a retruded or protruded jaw can affect children's oral health - and what can be done with early intervention.
+Our BC orthodontists discuss how a retruded or protruded jaw can affect children's oral health - and what can be done with early intervention.

 What is Retruded or Protruded Jaw?